 The cross-generational force is strong with the space opera.
 Star Wars’ devoted fan base began with fans who first experienced the movies as children and teenagers.
-Now in their 30s to 50s and beyond, these loyal advocates have introduced the brand to their children and grandchildren, forming bonds that Disney nurtures with a steady stream of high-quality, compelling, on-brand content through its streaming service, Disney+, as well as a slew of new movies.
+Now in their 30s to 50s and beyond, these loyal advocates have introduced the brand to their children and grandchildren.
+These connections formed bonds that Disney nurtures with a steady stream of high-quality, compelling, on-brand content through its streaming service, Disney+, as well as a slew of new movies.

 There’s a powerful lesson here for content marketers.

-Your massive Excel spreadsheet spanning multiple quarters and providing clear content direction will lead you to profit, if you stick to it, and keep your focus on creating compelling content.
+Your massive Excel spreadsheet spanning multiple quarters and providing clear content direction will lead you to profit.
+But you will need to stick to it, and keep your focus on creating compelling content.
 The first half of Marvel’s massive content plan took it through three phases.

-Phase One introduced characters who would become a group of Avengers in Phase Two, who would defend Earth from Armageddon in Phase Three.
-Along the way, origin stories were told, characters were developed, backstories were explored, new heroes and villains were introduced, crossovers were executed with surgical precision, and audiences were entertained with an unending source of compelling content.
+Phase One introduced characters who would become a group of Avengers in Phase Two.
+The same characters who would defend Earth from Armageddon in Phase Three.
+Along the way,the MCU told origin stories, developed characters and explored backstories.
+It introduced new heroes and villains, executed crossovers with surgical precision and entertained audiences with an unending source of compelling content.

 Branding Connection: It’s easy for brands to get comfortable and rely on past success.
-It’s much harder to keep creating, but that is what must be done, not just to aid customer retention, but to fuel acquisition as well.
+It’s much harder to keep creating new content marketing.
+But that is what must be done, not just to aid customer retention, but to fuel acquisition as well.

 #6: Keep profit in its proper place.

 If you think movies aren’t made to make money, intern in Hollywood for a summer.
-You’ll quickly see that while movies have big budgets, they are heavily financed operations expected to turn a profit — the bigger the better.
+You’ll quickly see that many movies have big budgets.
+They are heavily financed operations expected to turn a profit — the bigger the better.

 Branding must be profitable, because businesses must make money to keep going.
 However, brand owners make a critical error when they place the bottom line before the brand.